-So as not to confuse the DAO enzyme with the DAO gene, take a look at Aaron’s post: You say DAO, I say DAAO.
+So as not to confuse the DAO enzyme with the DAO gene (which many online forums do) take a look at Aaron’s post: You say DAO, I say DAAO.

 Aaron’s research indicates that histamine issues often coincide with gut problems because histamine, when chronically elevated in the gut, can cause an increase in zonulin, which is a protein shown to break apart the epithelial wall, which is the lining that keeps the contents of the gut from entering the blood stream.